tempacc-melk/Discord-Bot/README.md

 2. GuildMemberRemove<br />
 On leaving the server, look for the member id and add the leave date to the user.
 3. MessageCreate<br />
-The bot is checking all written messages for links and is deleting those messages the same is for all mistyped '/' commands -> unknown commands are deleted, this includes moderator commands as well<br />
+The bot is checking all written messages for links and is deleting those messages the same is for all mistyped '/' commands -> unknown commands are deleted, this includes moderator commands as well.<br />
 4. MessageUpdate<br />
-The bot checks for updated messages, this means once a message has been updated the previous message are written down in the msg-edited channel<br />
+The bot checks for updated messages, this means once a message has been updated the previous message are written down in the msg-edited channel.<br />
 5. MessageDelete<br />
-If a message has been deleted the bot is capturing the content and is creating a copy of this message and writes is down in the msg-deleted channel the same goes for the deleteMsg command<br />
+If a message has been deleted the bot is capturing the content and is creating a copy of this message and writes is down in the msg-deleted channel the same goes for the deleteMsg command.<br />
 6. InteractionCreate
   - Command Interaction<br />
     - Moderator Area<br />